TheRealKasumi/NikoLight/documentation/build.md

 There is a micro USB port on the ESP32 board which will later be used to upload the software.
 This should be a one time proceedure due to the OTA (wireless) updates.
-The micro SDCard is required by TesLight.
+The micro SDCard is required by NikoLight.
 It's used to save configuration data, UI files and custom animations of the user.

 ## Clone or Download the Project Files

 Alright, now the point has come where we can start.
 At first you should clone or download the project files.
-Go to the [project's main page](https://github.com/TheRealKasumi/TesLight) and click the `Code` button.
+Go to the [project's main page](https://github.com/TheRealKasumi/NikoLight) and click the `Code` button.
-You can then decide if you want to clone the repository using [Git](https://git-scm.com/) or [download](https://github.com/TheRealKasumi/TesLight/archive/refs/heads/main.zip) it as zip file.
+You can then decide if you want to clone the repository using [Git](https://git-scm.com/) or [download](https://github.com/TheRealKasumi/NikoLight/archive/refs/heads/main.zip) it as zip file.

 ![Clone](media/build/clone.jpeg)